BabylonJSGuide/Generator/content/advanced/mesh/Custom.md

 ![Custom Mesh](/img/custom1.jpg)

-Every facet is made up of three vertices each of which is assigned data that not only affects the position of the facet but also its colour, texture and how it is lit by the lights in the scene.
+Every facet is made up of three vertices each of which is assigned data that not only affects the position of the facet but also its colour, texture and how it is lit.
 The complex process of applying a shader to turn this data into a viewable mesh is all carried out by BabylonJS.

 ## Positions and Indices